muziFiona/Advanced-Creative-Coding-1/session6.md

 # Textures

-* You can also load textures very easily and apply them to openGL meshes
+* You can also load textures very easily and apply them to meshes
-* Let’s look at our final example
+* You can see this in the earlier example.
 ---

 # Environments

-* When making 3D OpenGL scenes, we use lights to generate more realistic looking environments
+* When making 3D scenes, we use lights to generate more realistic looking environments
-* In the example we’ve seen, there’s a surface texture
+* In the example we’ve seen, there's an object lit with a texture.
 * But we don’t have a sky.

 ---